 Real estate wholesalers are great friends to have if you’re an investor looking for off-market properties.

-Wholesalers are individuals who find deals, get them under contract, and assigning the contract to a potential buyer, and charging that new buyer a fee.
-Often times, those discounted properties wholesalers find are off-market properties.
+Wholesalers are individuals who find deals, get them under contract, assign the contract to a potential buyer, and then charge that new buyer a fee.
+Often those discounted properties wholesalers find are off-market properties.